 Woodbury University’s BFA in interior design is officially designated as a STEM (Science, Technology, Engineering, and Mathematics) degree.
 The BFA entails 128 semester hours which includes a valuable internship.
 At Woodbury, you will thrive in small classes and a collaborative community.

 Drexel is a global research institution known for its dynamic academics.
 Through Drexel’s Westphal College of Media Arts and Design, you will find a Bachelor of Science in interior design.
-Drexel’s BS in interior design combines studio-classes with experiential learning—the quality is unmatched!
+Drexel’s BS in interior design combines studio classes with experiential learning—the quality is unmatched!

 New England Institute of Technology

-The New England Institute of Technology is known for its career-focused programs and hands-on learning woven into all curriculum.
+The New England Institute of Technology is known for its career-focused programs and hands-on learning woven into all curricula.
 NEIT’s Bachelor of Science in interior design focuses on advanced areas of interior design and building science through both classroom and studio courses.
 You can read more about all NEIT has to offer here.

 New Jersey Institute of Technology

 The Hiller College of Architecture and Design (HCAD) at the New Jersey Institute of Technology houses a studio-centered interior design program.
-HCAD’s Bachelor of Arts in interior design is a four-year program fully accredited by the Council for Interior Design Accreditation (CIDA).
+HCAD’s Bachelor of Arts in Interior Design is a four-year program fully accredited by the Council for Interior Design Accreditation (CIDA).
 Check out more information here.